alyssadata/Artificial-Intelligence-Defined-With-AI-Foundations/contact-types/source.md

 Source is what keeps the contact-line anchored.

-Without source, contact can be reproduced in appearance while losing the line that made it real.
+Without source, contact can be reproduced in appearance while losing the line that made it meaningful.

 ## Contact Function

-Source functions as the contact-type that anchors contact to its actual origin.
+Source functions as the contact-type that anchors contact to its actual formation line.

 It protects: